All work

 Shopify Page Builder

-A visual drag-and-drop page builder for Shopify storefronts: shop owners compose pages and metadata on a live React + Redux canvas that publishes into their store via the Shopify APIs, on a Ruby on Rails backend.
+A visual drag-and-drop page builder for Shopify storefronts: shop owners compose pages and metadata on a live Vue.js canvas that publishes into their store via the Shopify APIs, backed by PostgreSQL on Heroku.

 role